revaturelabs/interviewquestions/Java/OOP/EncapsulationAndAbstraction.md

 5. What are the members of an abstract class?

 <details> <summary><b>Show Answer</b></summary>

-> 1. feilds
+> 1. fields
-> 2. Absatract Method
+> 2. Abstract Method
-> 3. Non Abstract Mtehod.
+> 3. Non-Abstract Method.
 > 4. Constructor
 > 5. main() method.